saxarona/mlcs4013/04-notes.md

 1. A complete explanation of SVMs as quadratic optimization problems and such by Andrew Ng (of course).
 It is explained [here](http://cs229.stanford.edu/notes/cs229-notes3.pdf).
 A decent understanding of optimization (what's a primal, its dual and such) is recommended.
 2. An ELI5 (Explain Like I'm 5-years-old) explanation which is [here](https://www.reddit.com/r/MachineLearning/comments/15zrpp/please_explain_support_vector_machines_svm_like_i/).
 The analogy of the villain and the ninja powers is incredibly enlightening.

-I now joined all available data in a single file using a Python script which can be found [here](04-preprocessing.py).
+I now joined all available data in different training files using a Python script which can be found [here](04-preprocessing.py).
 I just need to make the SVM work and start writing about it!

 ## What's next